 Applying for Social Security Benefits

-SSDI application is available through the SSA’s website.
-You can use the online application to begin your SSI claim too.
+The SSDI application is available through the SSA’s website.
+You can also use the online application to begin your SSI claim too.